noynaert/csc274handouts/README.md

 Week 12 -- Linux environments (dual boot, cloud)
 Week 13 -- Installing and securing a Linux environment Week 14 -- Mini project~~

+## The MIT "Missing Semester" project:

+The [MIT "Missing Semester" project](https://missing.csail.mit.edu/) is potentially a useful resource for this course.
+If you have trouble understanding a unit, one option is to find the overlapping topics in the MIT "Missing Semester" course.